asset-group/U-Fuzz/README.md

-Step2: After the capture analysis all the potential state and packet list will be print out, user can proceed to form new state by entering y then the potential packet lst (can copy and paste from above).
+Step2: After the capture analysis all the potential state and packet list will be print out, user can proceed to form new state by entering y then the potential packet list (can copy and paste from above).

 ![figStep2](figs/step2.png "title-2")